Ryan Kaine is on the outside…

 Why had they acted against her?

 The obvious answers came easily enough.
-Either greed, or a belief in the cause espoused by the colonel, or both.
+Greed, or a belief in the cause espoused by the colonel, or both.
 Greed seemed the more likely option, since the cause was hopeless—the dream of a lunatic.
-The missing weapons and ammunition were worth millions of dollars on the black market, and the colonel possessed very deep pockets.
+The missing weapons and ammunition were worth millions of dollars on the black market, and, through a quirk of fate, the colonel possessed very deep pockets.

-Sabrina, sitting on the edge of the bed, doubled over and clenched her belly against the next attack of raging cramps.
+Sitting on the edge of the bed, Sabrina doubled over and clenched her belly against the next attack of raging cramps.
 More and more, thirst and hunger dominated her waking thoughts, making it difficult to think logically.

-She cast her eyes to the ceiling.
+She cast her gaze to the ceiling.
 One solitary lightbulb suspended from a cable attached to a rafter.
 She had never seen it alight.

 Time passed evermore slowly.
 Her mind wandered.